Who can join IFAN?

 Promote critical open-access research – 88.4%

 One of the key reasons for wanting to launch IFAN was the concern that food aid is becoming increasingly institutionalised in the UK, with food banks and other food aid providers being relied upon to feed people.
-We recognise that many people who work hard to provide food aid are far from happy with this situation and are keen to have a platform to be able to voice these concerns and call for wider systemic change that eradicate the need for food aid.
+We recognise that many people who work hard to provide food aid are far from happy with this situation and are keen to have a platform to be able to voice these concerns and call for wider systemic change that will eradicate the need for food aid in the first place.
 IFAN aims to be that platform.

-Finally, the UK Food Poverty Alliance had recently formed and we felt that it was vital that the voice of independent food aid providers of all varieties should be heard at the top table.
+Finally, the UK Food Poverty Alliance had recently formed in 2016 and we felt that it was vital that the voice of independent food aid providers of all varieties should be heard alongside other leading campaigners and charities in the field.

 Is food security for all a realistic aim?